+Starting to think about where to find scholarships?
 When it comes to paying for college, scholarships and grants can be a big help.
 Loans come with the stress of interest rates, and work-study can only cover so much.
-Because scholarships are so valuable though, there’s also fierce competition for them.
-That’s why looking beyond the standard college scholarships searches can be so valuable… literally.
+Scholarship money is given.
+Because scholarships are so valuable, though, there’s also fierce competition for them.
+That’s why looking beyond the standard college scholarships searches can be so rewarding.

 In order to think outside of the box to find unique and lucrative scholarships, it’s important to first look inside the box.
 How do students normally find college scholarships?

 - Online college scholarship searches

 - A high school counselor